RoanBrand/SerialToTCPBridgeProtocol/README.md

 #### Tests
+ - Open a terminal, then run `go get -u github.com/RoanBrand/goBuffers`
- - Using a terminal, change directory into the `protocol` folder.
+ - In the terminal, change directory to the `protocol` folder inside the repository
  - Run `go test -v` in the terminal

 #### Future plans